-I started to pass out the FIJA pamphlet entitled "A Primer for Prospective Jurors" along with my handout (see below).
-A freelance reporter from Free Talk Live was present.
-At 11:48, I was approached by two federal marshals, who identified themselves as Musumeci and Sullivan.
-They would not give first names and said that they had no badge numbers.
-They informed me that I had to leave.
+I started to pass out the Fully Informed Jury Association (FIJA) pamphlet entitled "A Primer for Prospective Jurors" along with my handout.
+Two photographers, whom I do not know, were present.
+At 11:48 am, I was approached by two federal marshals, who informed me that I had to leave.
 I demurred.
 They said that they would have to report me and left.

-I passed out about 15 flyers, when three police from the Department of Homeland Security approached me at about 12:20 pm.
-The leader was my friend Officer Barnes from two weeks ago.
+I passed out about 8 flyers, when three police officers from the Department of Homeland Security approached me at about 11:58 am.
+The leader was my friend Officer Barnes from previous encounters.
 After we exchanged the usual pleasantries, he placed me under arrest, and I fell to the ground.
-He confiscated my remaining five brochures and my JURY INFO sign.
-He left a receipt and a citation 41 CFR, Sub C Section 102 #74.415(c), the same as two weeks earlier.
+He confiscated my remaining brochures and my JURY INFO sign.
+He left a receipt and a citation 41 CFR, Sub C Section 102 #74.415(c), the same as previously.
+He unarrested me at 12:05 pm, and the police left the scene.

 - Julian Heicklen